 Dots

-Dots have a more streamlined style and are great for courses where non-linear navigation is encouraged or where a more visual style is desired:
+Dots have a more streamlined style and are great for courses where non-linear navigation is encouraged or where a more visual style is desired.

 Learners can select one of the numbered dots to navigate to the corresponding page.
-Hovering over dots reveals the name of the page being navigated to:
+Hovering over dots reveals the name of the page being navigated to.

 If you have multiple chapters in your course, the Dots style will only show the pages from the chapter the learner is currently in.
 You may want to add a button at the end of the chapter that links to the beginning of the next one.
 You can find out more about how to add link buttons to your course in Adding navigation and action buttons to your Project.